Provide for the Common Defense

 I'm interested, for the purposes of this post, in weighing the offense of this matter, laying aside for the moment the fact that the chance that we'll actually see a draft in the foreseeable future is practically nil.

-One line of reasoning hold that this case is open-and-shut on grounds of gender equality.
+One line of reasoning holds that this case is open-and-shut on grounds of gender equality.
 Any civic responsibility expected of men should be expected of women as well.
 According to Wikipedia, this case has been made in suits brought in federal court by both the National Coalition for Men and female citizen Elizabeth Kyle-LaBell, respectively.
 Presumably they disagree as to whether (1) the requirement to register is unfairly imposed on men or (2) the ability to register is a privilege unjustly denied to women.
 To me, the latter seems to support a richer conception of citizenship, but hey, what do I know?

 The Supreme Court case which set case law here is Rostker v.
 Goldberg, of the men-suing-for-unfairness variety in 1981.
 Justice Rehnquist, writing for the majority, wrote: